 Here is a simple step-by-step guide on how to use an AeroPress.
-Coffee prepared this way is a bold, full bodied cup.
+Coffee prepared this way is a bold, full-bodied cup.
 At the same time, the cup is very smooth, without the harsh notes and the bitterness associated with French Press.
 It is an inexpensive way to make an espresso alternative.
-Here is the recipe as an infographic, or lower in the page as a text.
+Here is the recipe as an infographic, or lower on the page as a text.

 - Heat water

 Heat your water to 175 to 180 °F. If you don’t have a variable temperature kettle or a thermometer, boil the water and let it sit for about two minutes.

 Place the paper filter inside the cap and rinse it with hot water.
 This way, you eliminate the filter’s papery taste, and you seal it inside the cap.

 Use a scale to measure about 16-17g of beans.
 Grind the coffee slightly coarser than filter.

 Place your cap on the AeroPress and dump the grounds in.
 Add half of the water.